Re-inspection and Repair Guidelines

 Procedures for a Re-Inspection:

-- Re-inspections are $195 per hour with a one hour minimum.
-This payment should be paid in advance on our website.
+• Re-inspections are $195 per hour with a one hour minimum per trip.
 All re-inspections that are paid for by a third party (i.e. the seller or other party), must be paid for prior to the re-inspection.
+We do not, under any circumstance, bill third parties for re-inspection fees or late cancellation fees.
+If the fees have not been paid by the time of the re-inspection, the buyer should pay the fees and get reimbursed by the seller or other third party.